uk-gov-mirror/ministryofjustice.hmpps-delius-api/oracledb/README.md

 ```
 Access can be requested in the [#delius_infra_support](https://mojdt.slack.com/archives/CNXK9893K) Slack channel.

+An updated image is published each week with the latest Delius physical data model (PDM) - see [buildspec.yml](buildspec.yml) and [build-delius-test-db.tf](https://github.com/ministryofjustice/hmpps-delius-pipelines/blob/master/engineering/builds/build-delius-test-db.tf).

 Follow these instructions to pull the image:
 1. Configure the AWS CLI to assume a role with access to ECR in the Delius Engineering account.